Venezuela transition should be reached ‘quickly’, UK minister says

 Speaking to the Atlantic later on Sunday, Mr Trump also appeared to confirm that Venezuela may not be the last country subject to American intervention, saying: “We do need Greenland, absolutely.”

-And referring to Venezuela’s interim leader, Delcy Rodriguez, he said: “If she doesn’t do what’s right, she is going to pay a very big price, probably bigger than Maduro.”
+And referring to Venezuela’s interim leader, Delcy Rodriguez, Mr Trump said: “If she doesn’t do what’s right, she is going to pay a very big price, probably bigger than Maduro.”

+Danish prime minister Mette Frederiksen told the US to “stop the threats” about taking over Greenland.

-Mr Jones said the UK Government was “not entirely clear” what Mr Trump meant when he said America would run the country, but insisted it was not for a “third country” to decide on its future government.
+Mr Jones said the UK Government was “not entirely clear” what Mr Trump meant when he said America would run Venezuela, but insisted it was not for a “third country” to decide on its future government.

 “It’s for the Americans now and for Venezuela to set out what happens in the coming days,” he said.